To Top

 Copy link Share on X Share on Facebook Share on Reddit Share via Email

-Former Rep. George Santos is facing renewed legal scrutiny, this time over allegations of insider trading on the prediction market platform Kalshi.
+Former Congressman George Santos is in hot water once more, this time for alleged insider trading on Kalshi.

-In February, several months after receiving a commutation from President Donald Trump, Santos announced on X that he planned to attend the State of the Union address.
-At the time, Kalshi users had already wagered millions of dollars on contracts tied to attendees at the event, including whether Santos would appear in the gallery.
+In February, after being released from prison via a pardon by President Trump, Santos announced on his X account that he would be attending the State of the Union Address.
+Kalshi had already accepted millions of dollars on SOTU attendee contracts, and Santos’ announcement immediately upped the price on a contract that the former lawmaker would be in the gallery.

-However, Santos ultimately did not appear at the address.
-During the speech, he posted on X that he was stuck at the airport and unable to make the event.
+During the speech, he announced that he was stuck at the airport and did not make the event.

 About the Author